zachmccabe/zachmccabe.github.io/_briars/briars.md

 The audience for this project started with friends in China.
 We grew up in some of the world's biggest cities, in a culture where the expectations surrounding agriculture and nature are different than in the Anglosphere.
 Those differences fueled my friends' curiosity, and my own.

-Briars initially went out to friends via direct message on WeChat, later expanding to Instagram.
+Briars initially went out to those friends via direct message on WeChat, later expanding to Instagram.
 (Although I no longer use those 2 platforms, I am always tinkering with new ways to share the project.)

 Viewed on a phone, these tiny images need to have low information density.
 I want a concise message and a composition that works at 600px 1:1.